 Please email or call our office to discuss your options.

-If you have questions about the Governor’s Order, or any other custody, parenting time, divorce, or related issues during the pandemic, please contact Margaux C. Soeffker, LLC.
+If you have questions about the Governor’s mandate(s), how current restrictions impact your situation, or any other custody, parenting time, divorce, or related issues, please contact Margaux C. Soeffker, LLC.
 We are closely monitoring the recommendations of health officials and implications for family law.
 The firm is open for business and has the capacity to accommodate a wide range of legal services:

 - Legal services are deemed “essential” under the Executive Order issued by Governor Walz.